 - reduce evaporation

 From small-scale residential settings, to large-scale habitat preservation projects, bamboo has what it takes to hold the terrain in place.
 Bamboo grows easily in many climates and soil types, on flat terrain or on slopes.
-From warm tropics to the hillsides of the Himalayas, there are species which will thrive in nearly any environment.
+From warm tropics to the hillsides of the Himalayas, there are species that will thrive in nearly any environment.

 Residential gardeners will find bamboo one of the most effective plants for keeping their slopes where they belong.
 The roots of bamboo, nearly as strong as steel, spread out and hold the soil together, preventing it from giving way to the effects of wind and rain.
 The bamboo also generates a natural layer of mulch, an added layer of protection, as the leaves fall and gather around the base of the culms.